Hello, lovely readers,

 6. The Lake House by Kate Morton- Living on her family’s idyllic lakeside estate in Cornwall, England, Alice Edevane is a bright, inquisitive, innocent, and precociously talented sixteen-year-old who loves to write stories.
 But the mysteries she pens are no match for the one her family is about to endure…One midsummer’s eve, after a beautiful party drawing hundreds of guests to the estate has ended, the Edevanes discover that their youngest child, eleven-month-old Theo, has vanished without a trace.
 What follows is a tragedy that tears the family apart in ways they never imagined.
 Decades later, Alice is living in London, having enjoyed a long successful career as an author.
 Theo’s case has never been solved, though Alice still harbors a suspicion as to the culprit.
 Miles away, Sadie Sparrow, a young detective in the London police force, is staying at her grandfather’s house in Cornwall.
 While out walking one day, she stumbles upon the old estate—now crumbling and covered with vines, clearly abandoned long ago.
 Her curiosity is sparked, setting off a series of events that will bring her and Alice together and reveal shocking truths about a past long gone...yet more present than ever.

 7. The Book Thief by Marcus Zusak.- It is 1939, Nazi Germany.
 The country is holding its breath.
 Death has never been busier, and will become busier still.
 Liesel Meminger has lost her mother and brother and is living as a foster child outside of Munich, who scratched out a meager existence for herself, stealing when she encounters something she can't resist--books.
 With the help of her accordion-playing foster father, she learns to read and the power of words.
 She shares the stories with her neighbors during bombing raids and makes an unlikely friendship with the Jewish man hiding in her basement.
 I thought it brought to light a part of history I had never considered and told the story from the interesting perspective of Death.
-P.S.- Most of the descriptions come from Amazon.
+Blending the Past and Present...

 No comments: